Arc9xL/RIBF/README.md

 root [0]
 ```

-10. To access anaroot as a normal user, I repeated step-7 for bashrc file in /home/d.
+11. To access anaroot as a normal user, I repeated step-7 for bashrc file in `/home/d`.
 ```
 root@d:~# gedit /home/d/.bashrc
 ```
-- The last lines for both the .bashrc files are
+- The last lines for both the `.bashrc` files are
 ```
 # ROOT CERN
 source /home/d/ROOTcern/root-6.10.04install/bin/thisroot.sh